slatedocs/slate/source/includes/_endpoint-projects.md

 #### DELETE

 Deleting a project will *NOT* delete its datasets.
 It will change their ownership to the authenticated user.
-Only project editors can delete a project.
+Only the project current owner can delete a project.

 ```http
 DELETE /projects/6c01/ HTTP/1.1